multiplemonomials/Recipes/Fake Meat Recipe Rankings.md

 # Recipe Rankings for _Fake Meat_ by Isa Chandra Moscowitz

 As a longtime fan of Isa's work, I can say that _Fake Meat_ is probably her most ambitious cookbook.
 In this 320-page tome, she tries to provide vegan versions of a number of traditional meat-based dishes, from a variety of cuisines.
 Many of these recipes are complex, and they often use advanced cooking and baking techniques to try and replicate the texture and flavor of meat and dairy.

-In my opinion, after testing quite a few of these recipes, the results are... often good, but not always.
-Some of them work marvelously, while others I've tried have been something of a dud.
-In this page, I will provide my notes on which ones I liked the best and which ones I'd recomment skipping.
+Unfortunately, with higher ambitions came... less consistent results.
+I have tested quite a lot of these recipes; at least a third of everything in the cookbook.
+Some have been stellar!
+Others have some parts of the recipe which are stellar, and other parts that are less so.
+And still others...
+I'd recommend skipping.
+In the hope that it will be useful to others, I'm publishing my experiences here.

 Note: I should mention, I have been vegetarian my whole life, so in some ways I'm not the intended audience of this book -- I can't compare these recipes to real meat.
 However, my GF does eat meat, so I will include the thoughts of her and other "beta testers" when applicable.
 And just because I don't eat meat doesn't mean I don't know what gives a dish fillingness and meaty flavor!